infofiend/Documentation/device-type-developers-guide/tiles-metadata.rst

               icon: "st.switches.switch.on", backgroundColor: "#E60000"
     }

-The "switch" attribute specifies two possible values - "on" and "off".
-We define a state for each possible value.
-The first argument to the ``state`` method should be the value of the attribute this state applies to (there is an exception to this rule discussed below).
+Remember that the "switch" attribute associated with the "switchTile" tile has two possible values: "on" or "off".
+So that the user can toggle the switch by pressing the tile icon, the "switchTile" tile contains two state definitions -- one for each possible value.

-When the switch is off, and the user presses on the tile on their mobile device, we want to turn the switch on.
-We specify this action using the ``action`` parameter.
+When the switch is in the "off" state, and the user presses on the "switchTile" tile on their mobile device, the "on()" commandshould be called.
+Thus, the "off" state specifies the *action* parameter to be "switch.on".
+In a similar manner, the "on" state specifies the *action* parameter to be "switch.off" in order to turn the device off.
+Finally, so that the user can determine what state the device is in, each state specifies a different value for the *icon* and the *backgroundColor* parameters.

-The value of the ``action`` parameter should be the name of the command to invoke.
-The convention is to prefix the command name with the capability, so in the example above we have "switch.on".

 State Selection
 ~~~~~~~~~~~~~~~